hanschrome/LeavesHub/README.md

 them different Leaves.
 A Leave is just a unit of content.
 For example, a YouTube video of muffin recipe.

 To organize Leaves, there are **Branches**.
 A Branch is a thing that typically you can do, and they typically start by a verb.
 A synonym of Branch, could be Skill.
-For example, "Cook muffins".
+For example, "To cook muffins".

 To organize Branches, there are **Trees**.
 A Tree is a set of rules or norms whose compliance consistently leads to a certain result.
 A synonym of Tree, would be Discipline.
 For example, "Cooking desserts".